nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ## Task Management Commands

-A Team Leader in `Arrow` may have tasks to complete or assign to Teammates.
+A team Leader in `Arrow` may have tasks to complete or assign to Teammates.

 In the Task panel, all tasks are shown coupled with who it has been assigned to.